runette/ngx-leaflet-locate/README.md

 >BREAKING CHANGES - from V2.0.0 the module emits native [`LocationEvent`](https://leafletjs.com/reference-1.6.0.html#locationevent) events.
 >The previous `Location` type no longer exists. `LocationEvent` type is defined on the leaflet module.
 >
 > This is to provide consistency and avoid data loss.
-The most major change is that the old `coords` property is no `latlng`
+The most major change is that the old `coords` property is now `latlng`
 >

 The module listens for location found events when the control is following the device location.